Winged Foot Golf Club (East) - Golf Digest

-Winged Foot's two-course complex is the product of A.W.
-Tillinghast's fertile imagination.
+Winged Foot’s two-course complex is the product of A.W.
+Tillinghast’s fertile imagination.
 Every characteristic of the more famous West Course also exists on the Winged Foot East (which, incredibly, was used as a parking lot during recent U.S. Opens).
-A few years back, architect Gil Hanse reestablished Tillinghast's bunkering and reclaimed the original sizes and shapes of the greens, bringing "corner-pocket" hole locations back into play.
-He will soon do a similar restoration to Winged Foot West.
+A few years back, architect Gil Hanse re-established Tillinghast’s bunkering and reclaimed the original sizes and shapes of the greens, bringing “corner-pocket” hole locations back into play.

 “Some of the strongest par 3s in the country on this course, particularly the 17th.
 If you combine each one-shotter on the top courses in the country, you might put Winged Foot East in the top 10 of having the best par 3s around.”